mweel1/usa_high_level/grants/personal-profile/government-os-services/fbi/index.md

 - Courts can provide no entry zones for citzens.
 For example, a person with 5 DUIs could not enter a bar, or a child molester could not enter a school zone.

 - When sex offenders were registered to a location, using govt email all citizens would be notified based on their locations in the citizen data warehouse.

+- Child trafficking is a major concern in the United States.
+The FBI would query a private e-census to see how many parents and kids are separated by the lack of response based on personal profile configurations of parent and children.
+If both the parents and the children didn't respond you could investigate further.
+You could also combine wetness checks into this.

 ## Regional FBI